Cross-Cutting Challenges

 4. Selected CCCs calls are opened (e.g., for speakers or other presenters).

-5. Individual contribution deadline (individual contributors): Speakers and other presenters submit their proposal to partake in a selected CCCs by November 2023.
+5. Individual contribution deadline (individual contributors): Speakers and other presenters submit their proposal to partake in a selected CCCs by February 9, 2024February 16, 2024 (extended).

 6. Organizers finalize their CCC’s program.